github/docs/content/copilot/setting-up-github-copilot/setting-up-github-copilot-for-your-organization.md

 ## 5. Share onboarding material

 * **Share onboarding material**: Share onboarding material with each member that you granted {% data variables.product.prodname_copilot_short %} access to.
-See "[AUTOTITLE](/copilot/setting-up-github-copilot/setting-up-github-copilot-for-yourself)."
+See "[AUTOTITLE](/copilot/setting-up-github-copilot/setting-up-github-copilot-for-yourself)" and "[AUTOTITLE](/copilot/using-github-copilot/best-practices-for-using-github-copilot)."
 * **Encourage adoption**: Encouragement from leadership can help drive adoption of {% data variables.product.prodname_copilot_short %} in your organization.
 Consider messaging your support of {% data variables.product.prodname_copilot_short %} and how it can help your organization.
 * **Set up training sessions or workshops**: Training sessions or workshops can help members learn how to use {% data variables.product.prodname_copilot_short %} effectively.